-Paper 1 is a written paper of 1 hour and 45 minutes and accounts for 50% of the final mark and this is taken at the end of Year 11.
-The paper has two sections, multiple choice questions and 5 further questions each with sub questions.
+Paper 1 - this is a written paper of 1 hour and 45 minutes.
+This will be taken in the summer of Year 11 and will account for 50% of the final mark.
+The paper will consist of multiple-choice questions, short questions and longer response questions.